-Why Would You Want To Increase Your Personal Non-Verbal Communication Skills (Personal Non-Verbal IQ™)?
+Why Would You Want To Increase Your Personal Non-Verbal Communication Skills (Personal Non-Verbal Intelligence)?

-Increasing your Non-Verbal Communication Skills is about improving your relationships.
+Increasing your non-verbal communication skills is about improving your relationships.
 A relationship is the way in which two or more people regard or behave towards each other.
-Relationships include: business partners, customers, general people you interact with, spouses, children, relatives, friends and anyone you interact with (and you don’t even have to speak to them, as we’ve discussed earlier.)
+Relationships include: business partners, customers, spouses, children, relatives, friends, and anyone you happen to interact with (and as we’ve discussed earlier, you don’t even have to speak to them).

 It should be pretty clear why you would want to improve your communication skills in general and how your life could improve if you had even better, more successful relationships in your life.
-Most of us have spent an incredible amount of time improving our verbal communication skills yet with non-verbal communication accounting for 80-90% of what we are actually communicating, it’s hard to think of a reason you wouldn’t want to improve your non-verbal communication skills.
+Most of us have spent an incredible amount of time improving our verbal communication skills, yet with non-verbal communication accounting for such a large percentage of what we are actually communicating, it’s hard to think of a reason why you wouldn’t want to improve your non-verbal communication skills.

-Firstly, we at Michael Grinder and Associates are recognized around the world as the Non-Verbal Communication Experts so you’ve come to the right place.
-Second, your Non-Verbal IQ™ is your level of mastery of Non-Verbal Communication and your ability to recognize, label, predict the effect, and respond to non-verbal patterns of communication.
+Firstly, we at Michael Grinder and Associates are recognized around the world as the Non-Verbal Communication Experts, so you’ve come to the right place.
+Second, your Non-Verbal Intelligence is your level of mastery of Non-Verbal Communication and your ability to recognize, label, predict the effect, and respond to non-verbal patterns of communication.

-There are two primary way you can increase your Non-Verbal IQ™:
+There are two primary way you can increase your Non-Verbal Intelligence: